Search information pages

 Why publish your article in Journal of Negative Results in Biomedicine?

 Journal of Negative Results in Biomedicine's open access policy allows maximum visibility of articles published in the journal as they are available to a wide, global audience.
 Articles that have been especially highly accessed are highlighted with a 'Highly accessed' graphic, which appears on the journal's contents pages and search results.

 Speed of publication

 Journal of Negative Results in Biomedicine offers a fast publication schedule whilst maintaining rigorous peer review; all articles must be submitted online, and peer review is managed fully electronically (articles are distributed in PDF form, which is automatically generated from the submitted files).
-Articles are published with their final citation immediately upon acceptance in a provisional PDF form.
-The article will subsequently be published in both fully browsable web form, and as a formatted PDF; the article will then be available through Journal of Negative Results in Biomedicine, BioMed Central and PubMed Central and will also be included in PubMed.
+Articles will be published with their final citation after acceptance, in both fully browsable web form, and as a formatted PDF; the article will then be available through Journal of Negative Results in Biomedicine, BioMed Central and PubMed Central and will also be included in PubMed.

 Promotion and press coverage

 Articles published in Journal of Negative Results in Biomedicine are included in article alerts and regular email updates.
 Some may be included in abstract books mailed to academics and are highlighted on Journal of Negative Results in Biomedicine's pages and on the BioMed Central homepage.

 In addition, articles published in Journal of Negative Results in Biomedicine may be promoted by press releases to the general or scientific press.
 These activities increase the exposure and number of accesses for articles published in Journal of Negative Results in Biomedicine.
 A list of articles recently press-released by journals published by BioMed Central is available here.